USDA-SCINet/scinet-site/sn_collections/_events/2023-09-25-Geospatial-Workshop.md

 ---

-The SCINet Geospatial Research Working Group's Annual Workshop is set to take place September 25-29, 2023.
-This year's theme is "Machine Learning and Deep Learning with Geospatial Data" and will feature lightning talks, interactive tutorials, and community discussions around research topics.<!--excerpt-->
+The SCINet Geospatial Research Working Group's Annual Workshop is set to take place September 25-28, 2023.
+This year's theme is *Machine Learning and Deep Learning with Geospatial Data* and will feature lightning talks, interactive tutorials, and community discussions around research topics.<!--excerpt-->

 ## Workshop Goals